 - Catchphrase: Countless, although the most notable is possibly "Hasta aquí puedo leer" ("And I cannot read beyond this point"), which has entered Spanish language as a colloquial phrase when saying something in a vague way and refusing to give details.
 Other catchphrases include "Son amigos y residentes en Madrid" ("They're friends and reside in Madrid") when introducing contestants, "Han sido 7 respuestas acertadas a 25 pesetas cada una, 175 pesetas" ("It's 7 correct answers, being 25 pesetas each, that is 175 pesetas") and variations after each question, or "¡Campana y se ha acabao!" ("Here's the bell and time is out!"), shouted by the negative cast when time was over, among tons of catchphrases.

 - Cartoon Creature: The fans are still out on just what the hell El Chollo and El Antichollo are supposed to be.
 Same with El Boom and El Crack.

 - Cut Short: The 2004 revival.
-It only lasted 19 episodes, but it was meant to last more.
-The staff apparently didn't know until midway through the last episode.
+It only lasted 19 episodes, but it was meant to last two episodes more.
+The staff apparently didn't know about the cancellation until midway through the recording of the last episode.

 - Edutainment Show: The 2004 revival.
 Though it really was much more entertainment than education.